OpenTranslationBible/open-bible/en-GB/51.Colossians/md/colossians-03.md

 Whatever you do, in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through him.

 ## Colossians 3:18
-Wives, submit to your husbands, as is fitting in the Lord.
+Wives, align with your husbands, as is appropriate in the Lord.

 ## Colossians 3:19
 Husbands, love your wives and do not be harsh with them.